By Steve Kryworuka

 - A New Zealand newspaper notes that the University of Auckland is looking for 650 local volunteers for a study regarding the effectiveness of e-cigarettes in quitting smoking.

-- The previously mentioned Clearstream study on second-hand vapor is accepted for presentation at a major tobacco research conference.
+- The previously mentioned Clearstream study on second-hand vapor (page since removed) is accepted for presentation at a major tobacco research conference.

 - The Ashtray Blog interviews an expert on diabetes about the effects of smoking and of electronic cigarettes on persons with the disease.